See all > Preventative health and wellness

 One of the best things you can do for self-care is to get some exercise.
 That’s because exercise isn’t just good for you physically — it’s been shown to reduce anxiety, negative mood and even depression.
 While you obviously can’t hit the gym right now, you still have options.
 A number of personal trainers, yoga instructors, and other fitness gurus have moved their operations online.
 It’s not hard to find reasonable and even free online workout sessions right now, regardless of what you’re into.
 Instagram and youtube are also great resources.
 If all else fails, jumping jacks and push up are some great options for a quick, mood boosting interlude.

 Lower your expectations

 We’ve talked about this before, but this one bears repeating.
 Just because other people are learning Swahili right now, doesn’t mean you have to.
-Other people might also be mastering the art of French cooking, or teaching their children organic chemistry right now, but most are probably not.
-We’re all coping with an increased mental health load, and everyone deals with that in their own way.
+We’re all coping with an increased mental load, and everyone copes in their own way.
 Taking this situation day-by-day and simply getting through it is enough at the moment.
 Placing unreasonable expectations on yourself doesn’t help.

 It’s hard not to feel like the days are all running together right now.
-Self-care can help to inject some self-discipline into your day to help keep away the overwhelm.
-Keeping it all together is a lot more difficult than usual, and everyone is experiencing challenges at the moment, regardless of their situation.
+Self-care can help to inject some self-discipline into your day to help keep away overwhelming emotions.
+Everyone is experiencing challenges at the moment, regardless of their situation.
 Learning how to take care of stress can take some practice.
-But it’s at times like these that routine and self-care are most important.
 Practicing self-care while social distancing helps to ease the stress and fear that isolation and uncertainty cause.
-Be kind to yourself and remember that this is a time-limited situation.
+Be kind to yourself and remember that this too shall pass.